 Los Angeles Skyline from the Griffith Observatory

 Los Angeles may be known as the City of Stars for its A-List Hollywood actors, but there is an abundance of stars to be seen above, too.
 For the best views of L.A. amid a dazzling night sky backdrop, head to Griffith Observatory.
-This distinguished tri-domed observatory is located on the south side of Mount Hollywood and treats visitors to unparalleled vistas of the bustling city below, Pacific Ocean, and Hollywood sign.
+This distinguished tri-domed observatory is located on the south side of Mount Hollywood and treats visitors to unparalleled vistas of the bustling city below, the Pacific Ocean, and the Hollywood sign.

 Inside, an astronomical number of exhibits await with learning opportunities galore, including an impressive planetarium.
 Plus, solar telescopes provide a spectacular peek at the cosmos.
 The best part?
 Entry to Griffith Observatory is free!

 For a quaint weekend escape, look no further than Carmel-by-the-Sea, a charming coastal town that looks out of a storybook.
 The city enacts a few strange laws – no street lights, no high heels allowed, no chain restaurants, and houses are named and not numbered – but this keeps the darling of the Central Coast pristine and authentic.